Introduction

 Block device type Comment

-VirtualDisk is connected in read-write mode
+VirtualDisk connects in read/write mode

-Changing the composition and order of devices in the .spec.blockDeviceRefs block is only possible with a reboot of the virtual machine.
+Changing the composition and order of devices in the .spec.blockDeviceRefs block is possible only with a reboot of the virtual machine.

 spec: